gworthin/set-solver/README.md

 - D - Diamond
 - S - Squiggle

-The codes for the three cards in this image would be 1GED, 2PSS, and 3RFO, from left to right
+The codes for the three cards in this image would be:
+- 1GED (1 green empty diamond)
+- 2PSS (2 purple striped squiggles)
+- 3RFO (3 red full ovals)

 ![](https://upload.wikimedia.org/wikipedia/commons/8/8f/Set-game-cards.png)

 The program takes in 12 cards as codes and then "draws" the sets in the terminal.
 If the set above was on the board it would appear as such: